krampstudio/future.js/README.md

  - Web Component : event emitter : component extended lifecycle
  - Web Component : content definition from callback or external template
  - Web Component : content re-render on attribute change (if udpate is set to true)
+ - Web Component : extend from HTML element or another web component

 ## TODO